 Wingards manufactures a line of beautifully crafted aluminum yard windmills featuring an aluminum structure with stainless steel bolts and nuts, assuring your windmill will be durable and rust free for many years to come.
 4 ft. - 12 ft. windmills feature grease inserts and bearings so that your windmill will operate smoothly and efficiently.
 Ther 18 ft. - 30 ft. have a vesconite bushing in place of a bearing.
 No grease or maintenance is required on larger models.

-This site (usamadeproducts.biz) is a participant in several partner networks, including Amazon, eBay and others, which offer affiliate advertising programs that have provided an incentive for us to organize this list of wind mills, to keep it accurate & up to date and for us to earn fees by linking to those affiliated sites products.
+This site (usamadeproducts.biz) is a participant in several partner networks, including Amazon.com, eBay.com and others, which are affiliate advertising programs which have provided an incentive for us to organize this list of wind mills, to keep it accurate & up to date and for us to earn fees by linking to those affiliated sites products.
 This relationship does not add to the final cost of any product or item sold on any respective site.

 Some of the companies listed in this directory that produce home products here in America, might also have them manufactured in other countries as well.
 Many businesses alter their brand names, manufacturing practices and product designs with little or no notice, so if there are questions that still remain, we suggest contacting the manufacturer directly.